-Nephrology and urogenital care is the branch of veterinary medicine that addresses kidneys, bladder, prostate, and other urogenital organs.
-The three conditions we encountered most frequently are urinary obstructions in cats, urinary bladder disease, and kidney disease in both cats and dogs.
+Urogenital care and nephrology is the branch of veterinary medicine that addresses kidneys, bladder, prostate, and other urogenital organs.
+The three conditions encountered most frequently are urinary obstructions in cats, urinary bladder disease, and kidney disease in both cats and dogs.

-Many urogenital and kidney diseases require a higher level of diagnostics and disease management, which is one of our strengths at Carlson Animal Hospital.
-Our high-end equipment (such as our digital ultrasound capacities), which is the similar to that used at human hospitals, and expertise prove to be a great advantage for your pet.
+Many urogenital and kidney diseases require a higher level of diagnostics and disease management, which is a strength at Carlson Animal Hospital.
+Our high-end equipment (such as our digital ultrasound capacities) and expertise will be a great ally.
 We’ll help whether the situation is chronic (appears over time and is ongoing) or acute (occurs suddenly).
 We know managing chronic conditions is not easy.
 Early stage renal or kidney issues, for example, can be managed.
 We’ll help you to sort through the options available, provide the best care, and ensure that the time you have with your pet is quality time.

 Chronic slowly progressing kidney disease is much more common in elderly pets.
 In fact, very few senior cats do not have some level of renal disease.
-For cats and dogs, hardworking kidneys are a vulnerable organs that deteriorate with age, especially since cells of the kidney cannot replace or regenerate themselves as they do in the liver, lungs, bone, and skin.
+For cats and dogs, hardworking kidneys are a vulnerable organ that deteriorates with age, especially since cells of the kidney cannot replace or regenerate themselves as they do in the liver, lungs, bone, and skin.

 Cats, Urinary Issues, and Obstructions